Maximal simply connected Lorentzian surfaces with a Killing field and their completeness: Introduction

 In \cite{MR1230550} and \cite{MR1267937}, Romero and Sanchez give different examples and different ways to obtain incomplete Lorentzian metrics on the torus $ T^2 $.
-At the same time, Guediri and Lafontaine obtained in \cite{MR1310948} examples of incomplete compact and locally homogeneous Lorentzian manifolds. \\ The lack of completeness in the compact case gave rise to the obtention of additional conditions which, joint to compactness, would imply completeness of the Lorentzian manifold.
-Thus, the question of geodesic completeness in the pseudo-Riemannian setting is often viewed from the point of view of $ (G, X) $- structures: under what assumptions are the $ (G, X) $- compact manifolds (where $G$ preserves a pseudo-riemannian metric) geodesically complete ?
+At the same time, Guediri and Lafontaine obtained in \cite{MR1310948} examples of incomplete compact and locally homogeneous Lorentzian manifolds. \\ The lack of completeness in the compact case gave rise to the obtaining of additional conditions which, joint to compactness, would imply completeness of the Lorentzian manifold.
+Thus, the question of geodesic completeness in the pseudo-Riemannian setting is often viewed from the point of view of $ (G, X) $- structures: under what assumptions are the $ (G, X) $- compact manifolds (where $G$ preserves a pseudo-Riemannian metric) geodesically complete ?
 When $ G $ preserves a Riemannian metric, all $ (G, X) $- compact manifolds are complete, by the Riemannian Hopf-Rinow theorem.
-Carrière shows in \cite{MR979369} that any flat Lorentzian metric on $ T^2 $ is complete; these surfaces are locally modeled on Minkowski plan.
-Sanchez shows in \cite{MR1376554} that a $2$-dimensional torus admitting a Killing field with a null orbit is never complete.
-This becomes clear if one remembers that the universal cover of such a torus is a proper open subset of its universal extension, a result by Bavard and Mounoud \cite{BM}.
-These models are proved to be complete in \cite{LM}.
+Carrière shows in \cite{MR979369} that any flat Lorentzian metric on $ T^2 $ is complete; these surfaces are locally modeled on Minkowski plane.
+Klingler generalizes this to Lorentzian manifolds of constant curvature \cite{MR1411352}.
+Sanchez shows in \cite{MR1376554} that a non-flat $2$-dimensional torus admitting a Killing field with a null orbit is never complete.
+This becomes clear if one remembers that the universal cover of such a torus is a proper open subset of some maximal Lorentzian surface homeomorphic to $\R^2$, called its "universal extension" (this is a result by Bavard and Mounoud \cite[Proposition 3.3, Theorem 3.25]{BM}).
+These extensions are proved to be complete in \cite{LM}.
 In this paper, we study more generally the completeness of simply connected Lorentzian surfaces admitting a Killing field.